 Confederate Gen. John Pemberton ordered a desperate counterattack by Brig.
 Gen. John S. Bowen’s Division.
 Around 2 p.m., Bowen’s Missourians and Arkansans slammed into Hovey’s men before they consolidated their hold on the crossroads.
 Bowen’s soldiers surged over the crest of Champion Hill and pushed the Federals back to the Champion House.
 Their success, however, was short-lived, as two more Union divisions charged the hill.
 Threatened in flank and rear, Bowen was compelled to fall back.
 When the Federals again seized the crossroads, Pemberton ordered his army off of the field and back toward the defenses of Vicksburg.
 Union victory was at hand.

 Brig.
 Gen. Lloyd Tilghman’s brigade was left behind to cover the Confederate retreat.
-The Federals advanced in force against Tilghman and he was mortally wounded, struck in the body by a Federal artillery shell while directing the fire of Capt.
+The Federals advanced in force against Tilghman, and he was mortally wounded, struck in the body by a Federal artillery shell while directing the fire of Capt.
 James Cowen’s Mississippi battery covering the bridge over Baker’s Creek.
 Tilghman’s brigade was forced from the field, but his sacrifice enabled most of Pemberton’s army to safely withdraw towards Vicksburg, with the exception of Maj.
-Gen. William Loring’s Division, which was cut off and managed to escape and join Joe Johnston’s forces elsewhere.
+Gen. William W. Loring’s Division, which was cut off.
+Loring’s men managed to escape and join Joe Johnston’s forces elsewhere.